 Felipillo (late teens – early 20’s): a Mayan that serves as Pizarro’s interpreter.
 Conniving, self-centred, deceitful.
 Totally untrustworthy.

-An indeterminate number of non-speaking Indians, including two of Atahuallpa’s wives.
+An indeterminate number of non-speaking Incas, including two of Atahuallpa’s wives.